Shopify/hydrogen-v1/docs/tutorials/getting-started/tutorial/index.md

----
-gid: 9f27f651-650a-439f-ae56-ea598d47a59d
-title: Build a Hydrogen storefront
+# Build a Hydrogen storefront
-description: Follow the Hydrogen tutorial series to go from Hello World to a fully built out Shopify custom storefront.
----

 > ⚠️ **Important:** [Hydrogen 2.0](https://hydrogen.shopify.dev) is out now.
 These archival Hydrogen 1.0 docs are provided only to assist developers during their upgrade process.
 Please migrate to Hydrogen 2.0 as soon as possible.